 Funding electrification over the long term

 At the moment, most observers seem to feel that our current collection of rebates and tax credits is creating adequate demand for electrification retrofits — demand sufficient to substantially raise prices and create industry backlogs.
 An immediate increase in the dollar value of available incentives might further raise prices without accelerating progress or could lead to greedy haste and a decline in installation quality that we would later regret.
+There are already indications of mixed quality and a high rate of investments in gas conversions that are not cost-effective, suggesting that incentives may already be too high.
 Heat pump conversions have to be done right to benefit the environment and the consumer.
 Unless a conversion is reasonably well-conceived and executed, it may increase both emissions and costs.
 We should, for now, focus on the agenda in the preceding section which will have the effect of gradually increasing the reach of incentives and better targeting their use.

 However, although demand now seems strong as compared to supply, there are clear indicators that demand is finite: